-Headlight bulb replacement is a common task for many car owners due to upgrading or repairing a broken bulb.
 Replacing your halogen headlight bulbs is far easier than replacing LED, HID or xenon bulbs.
 In most cases, fitting halogen headlight bulbs can be as simple as the following steps:

-- Turn all lights off and then open the bonnet
+- Turn all lights off and then open the bonnet.

-- Remove the bulb from the headlight – this may need you to either turn the bulb holder anti-clockwise, push down on a small leaver or pulling up a leader (car dependent)
+- Remove the bulb from the headlight – this may need you to either turn the bulb holder anti-clockwise, push down on a small leaver or pulling up a leader (car dependent).

-- Once the bulb is out of the headlight, pull the bulb away from the holder/wires
+- Once the bulb is out of the headlight, pull the bulb away from the holder/wires.

-- Fit the new bulb to the bulb holder/wires
+- Fit the new bulb to the bulb holder/wires.

-- If the bulb works, proceed to carry out steps 1 to 5 in reverse
+- If the bulb works, proceed to carry out steps 1 to 5 in reverse.

 When it comes to step 5, you will want to be cautious at this stage.
 You should not touch the glass of the bulb and not use too much force.
-If you are trying to push the bulb on too hard, it could bend the connection and cause further issues.
+If you are trying to push the bulb in too hard, it could bend the connection and cause further issues.

 As you can see from the below bulb, it has been designed to be a “push fit” without any force required.
 If you find yourself forcing the bulb onto the holder, you may have the wrong bulb size.